Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 Is Backing the Premier League Favourites Blind Profitable?

-As Manchester City celebrate a fifth Premier League crown in six years, it allows not only playing and managerial personnel to take stock of what has unfolded but also those who like to place a wager each weekend.
+As Manchester City celebrate a sixth Premier League crown in seven years, it allows not only playing and managerial personnel to take stock of what has unfolded but also those who like to place a wager each weekend.

 Because with the English top tier being big business, its financial muscle is matched by those who set the odds.
 Although Pep Guardiola and his superstars will be delighted at ruling the roost once again, the bookmakers will also punch the air with joy.